Analysis | What are War Crimes? Could Putin Be Prosecuted for Them?

 2. What’s a crime of aggression?

-It’s the planning, preparation and execution by a state military or political leader “of an act of aggression which, by its character, gravity and scale, constitutes a manifest violation of the Charter of the United Nations,” according to the ICC, which adopted it as the fourth crime under its jurisdiction as of 2018, after war crimes, genocide, and crimes against humanity.
+Essentially, it’s an attack by one country on another where there’s no justification of self-defense, according to former ICC President Chile Eboe-Osuji.
+The court defines it as the planning, preparation and execution by a state military or political leader “of an act of aggression which, by its character, gravity and scale, constitutes a manifest violation of the Charter of the United Nations.”
 An act of aggression means “the use of armed force by a state against the sovereignty, territorial integrity or political independence of another State” and can include invasion, occupation and annexation by the use of force, as well as the blockade of ports.
 The crime applies only to the highest ranking leaders who “exercise control over” or “direct the political or military action of a state.”
+The ICC adopted aggression as the fourth crime under its jurisdiction as of 2018, after war crimes, genocide, and crimes against humanity.

 3. How are war crimes prosecuted?